TatesTests/hugeo/README.md

 # Justadasdasdice

-Lawdadasdasd firm themadasdasdasded business template for Hugo.
+Lawdadasdasd fqeweqweqweirm themadasdasdasded business template for Hugo.
 Browse through a [live demo](https://loved-wood.cloudvent.net/).
 Increase the web presence of a law firm or business with this configurable theme.

 ![Justice template screenshot](images/_screenshot.png)